fiduswriter/simple-datatables/docs/documentation/columns.md

 Default: `""`.
 Influences searching in that cell content will be split with this value by default when searching for content.
 Specifying `searchItemSeparator` as part of the table's configuration will define a default for all search boxes.

+#### `searchMethod`

+A custom search method to be used for the column(s).
+The function should take 5 arguments:
+`terms` (an array of strings representing the search terms), `cell` (the cell that is to be checked for the search terms), `row` (the data row that the cell is part of), `column` (the id of the column of the cell),
+`source` (a unique string given to a particular search interface so that multiple search itnerfaces can be used simultaneously).

+It should return `true` if the search string is found in the data, `false` otherwise.

+The default is that it simply checks for the presence of a particular search term in the cell content.

+Defining a `searchMethod` as part of the table's configuration will define a default for all columns.

 #### `select`

 An integer or array of integers representing the column(s) to be manipulated.